 Triton, an Inhuman royal created by Stan Lee and Jack Kirby, is an extreme case of adaptation to an aquatic environment.
 His physiology includes gills, fins, and scaly skin that allows him to live in the ocean depths.
 However, his specialization comes at a price: out of water, his body dehydrates and collapses within minutes without a life support suit.
 He is the king of the seas, but a tourist on dry land.

-The containment suit: engineering for a fish out of water 🐟
+The support suit: engineering for a fish out of water 🐟

 The drama of being the cousin who can't go to the indoor pool 🏊

-Imagine having the ability to breathe underwater and then not being able to spend five minutes in a chlorinated pool without your spacesuit.
+Imagine having the ability to breathe underwater and then not being able to spend five minutes in a chlorinated pool without your space suit.
 Triton lives in a constant paradox: he is the most powerful being in the ocean, but he depends on a rubber suit to visit his cousin Black Bolt at the mansion.
 If he forgets his suit at home, his rescue plan becomes a race against time.
-At least he never has trouble with the water bill.
+At least, he never has problems with the water bill.